jometzg/bot-openai/README.md

-# bot-openai
+# Teams bot that uses Azure OpenAI to answer questions

-An OpenAI bot for Teams integration
+An OpenAI bot for Teams integration.
+Presents itself as a Teams channel.

 ### Run locally